wp-plugins/child-theme-configurator/readme.txt

 == Caveats ==

 * Arbitrary comments are not supported.
-Providing a high level of flexibility for previewing and modifying styles requires a sophisticated parsing system.
+Providing a high level of flexibility for previewing and modifying custom styles requires a sophisticated parsing system.
 Maintaining comments that bound to any particular element in the stylesheet is prohibitively expensive compared to the value it would add.
 Although we are working to include this as an option in the future, currently all comments are stripped from the child theme stylesheet code.
 * Legacy gradient syntax is not supported.
 The Child Theme Configurator plugin does not support the MS filter gradient or legacy webkit gradient.
 These will continue to work if they are used in the parent theme, but will not be written to the child theme stylesheet.
 If there is a demand, we may add it in a future release, but most users should have upgraded by now.
 * Only two-color gradients.
 The Child Theme Configurator plugin is powerful, but we have simplified the gradient interface.
 You can use any gradient you want as long as it has two colors and no intermediate stops.
 * No @font-face rules.
 The Child Theme Configurator plugin only supports @media and @import.
 If you need other @rules, put them in a separate stylesheet and import them into the Child Theme stylesheet.